Skip to main content

 • Per-Side Volume: At least $1.00 in both the YES and NO pools.

-If these conditions are not met, the market raises an insufficient-liquidity error and funds are refunded rather than settled.
+If these conditions are not met, the market will be cancelled and all contracts completely refunded.